Mini Banner

 There is no way to prepare for the heartbreak of a lost pregnancy.
 Whether it occurs early on or months in, the grief is real and deeply personal.

-Emily’s experience with chemical pregnancies—losses that happen very early in pregnancy—opened her eyes to just how painful even “early” loss can be.
+Emily’s experience with chemical pregnancies—losses that occur very early in pregnancy—opened her eyes to just how painful pregnancy loss can be, no matter the developmental stage.
 She, like many, had assumed that the grief would be stronger if it happened later.
-But there is no way to quantify pain when it comes to pregnancy loss.
+But there is no way to quantify pain when it comes to miscarriage.
 No matter when the loss takes place, the heartbreak is real and justified.

 “I was experiencing emotions that I had never felt in my life.
 I was experiencing things I didn’t even know I had in me.”